MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 In Lab 6, you will create Alert Policies using the Microsoft Defender portal.
 However, before you can implement alerts, an administrator must first turn on Audit Logging for the organization.
 Since it can take an hour or so for audit logging to become fully enabled once you turn it on, you will turn it on in this lab so that it's fully enabled by the time you get to Lab 6.

-1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and you should still have Windows PowerShell open from the prior task.
+1. You should still be logged into LON-CL1 as the **adatum\administrator** account, and you should still have Windows PowerShell open from the prior task.
 If you closed PowerShell at the end of the prior task, then open it again using the **Run as administrator** option.

 2. In your PowerShell window, run the following command to install the Exchange Online Management module, which contains the cmdlet to turn on audit logging: